 Race.
 Black people have higher rates of kidney cancer.

 Age.
-Kidney cancer is primarily a disease of adults and is usually diagnosed between the ages of 50 and 70.
+Kidney cancer is typically found in adults and is usually diagnosed between the ages of 50 and 70.

 Overuse of certain medications.
 Painkillers containing phenacetin, once popular in over-the-counter medications, have been banned in the United States since 1983 because of their link to kidney cancer.
-Also, diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have been linked to kidney cancer.
+Diuretics and analgesic pain pills, such as aspirin, acetaminophen, and ibuprofen, have also been linked to kidney cancer.

 Exposure to cadmium.
-Some studies have shown a connection between kidney cancer and exposure to the metallic element cadmium.
-Working with batteries, paints, or welding materials may increase the risk as well.
-This risk is even higher for smokers exposed to cadmium.
+Some studies have shown a connection between exposure to the metallic element cadmium and kidney cancer.
+Working with batteries, paints, or welding materials may increase a person’s risk as well.
+This risk is even higher for smokers who have been exposed to cadmium.